Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 In Resource Group, create a new resource group to place this profile under.

 In Resource group location, select the location of the resource group.
-This setting refers to the location of the resource group and has no impact on the Traffic Manager profile that will be deployed globally.
+This setting refers to the location of the resource group and has no impact on the Traffic Manager profile deployed globally.

-When the global deployment of the Traffic Manager profile is complete, it is listed in respective resource group as one of the resources.
+When the global deployment of the Traffic Manager profile is complete, it's listed in the respective resource group as one of the resources.

 Add Traffic Manager endpoints

-In the portals search bar, search for the **Traffic Manager profile **name created in the preceding section and select the traffic manager profile in the results that the displayed.
+In the portals search bar, search for the Traffic Manager profile name created in the preceding section and select the traffic manager profile in the displayed results.

 In Traffic Manager profile, in the Settings section, select Endpoints.